jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

     ```

 Cell metadata, if present, can be represented by an optional YAML 1.2.2 block between `---` delimiters at the beginning
-of the code block (same as Myst Markdown):
+of the code block (same as MyST Markdown):

     ```{jupyter.code-cell execution_count=42 id=1234abcd}
     ---